 Visionaries + Voices (V+V) would like to invite you to experience CREATIVE PLAY, a unique way for businesses and organizations to improve workplace relationships and achieve results through art-based bonding activities.
 These planned exercises will develop skills such as conflict resolution, problem solving, communication, and planning.
 Participants will also have the rare opportunity to be a part of a unique art activity led by a member of our Teaching Artist Program.
-CREATIVE PLAY team building workshops are available for groups of up to 50 participants, who will be led by Team Building Facilitator, Brandon Hawkins and artists from V+V.
+This program provides intense, individualized training for each participant, who will later teach art lessons to all ages and abilities.
+CREATIVE PLAY team building workshops are available for groups of up to 50 participants with free parking in our shared business lot.
+Each unique, personalized session will be led by Team Building Facilitator, Brandon Hawkins and artists from V+V.

 During the “Team Pen” exercise, participants learn teamwork, trust, and leadership skills

 It is our belief at V+V that CREATIVE PLAY is one of the best ways to facilitate team growth.
 Art is a non-traditional tool for team building that creates conversation, encourages dynamic thinking, and generates common ground.

 The majority of our workshops are scheduled to last 3 to 4 hours, but can be customized to fit your schedule and business needs.
 Though most CREATIVE PLAY workshops are held at the Visionarium in Oakley, we are fully capable of coming to a location of your choice

 Musical Mark Making (10-15 min.): Participants are asked to exercise their senses.
 But instead of fully relying on their eyes and hands to create creative visual imagery, they will be changed to use their ears.
 Musical Mark Making is an excellent way to introduce your participants to their “inner artists.”